Ebadot Hossain

-Ebadot Hossain Chowdhury (এবাদত হোসেন চৌধুরী; born 7 January 1994), better known as simply Ebadot Hossain, is a Bangladeshi cricketer.
+Ebadot Hossain Chowdhury (এবাদত হোসেন চৌধুরী; born 7 January 1994), better known as simply Ebadot Hossain, nicknamed 'Sylhet Rocket' due to his speed and skill, is a Bangladeshi cricketer.
 He made his international debut for the Bangladesh cricket team in February 2019.
-He is also an active soldier of Bangladesh Air Force.
+He is also an active soldier of the Bangladesh Air Force; he is one of two international cricketers who are also active soldiers, along with Sheldon Cottrell of the West Indies.

 Early life

 Ebadot Hossain Chowdhury was born on 7 January 1994 to a Bengali Muslim family of Chowdhuries in the village of Kathaltali in Barlekha, Moulvibazar District.
 He was the second of the six children of Nizamuddin Chowdhury and Samia Begum.

-In 2012, Ebadot Hossain joined Bangladesh Air Force as a volleyball player.
+In 2012, Ebadot Hossain joined the Bangladesh Air Force as a volleyball player.
 In 2016, he attended a pacer hunt competition conducted by BCB under Aaqib Javed's supervision.
 Ebadot was picked by Aaqib for BCB's High-Performance program.
 And thus, Ebadot became a cricketer from a volleyball player.

 Domestic career

 Ebadot made his first-class debut for Sylhet Division in the 2016–17 National Cricket League on 25 September 2016.
 Ebadot made his List A debut for Mohammedan Sporting Club in the 2016–17 Dhaka Premier Division Cricket League on 8 May 2017.
 He made his Twenty20 debut for Rangpur Riders on 6 November 2017 in the 2017–18 Bangladesh Premier League.
 Ebadot was the leading wicket-taker for Central Zone in the 2017–18 Bangladesh Cricket League, with thirteen dismissals in six matches.

 In October 2018, Ebadot was named in the squad for the Sylhet Sixers team, following the draft for the 2018–19 Bangladesh Premier League.
 The following month, bowling for North Zone in the 2018–19 Bangladesh Cricket League, he took his maiden ten-wicket match haul in first-class cricket.
 In August 2019, he was one of 35 cricketers named in a training camp ahead of Bangladesh's 2019–20 season.